 UNESCO Tentative List

 Lazio also has a number of sites on the UNESCO Tentative List.
 In Tivoli this includes the Aniene Valley and the Villa Gregoriana; elsewhere are the Villas of the Papal Nobility, a number of country houses built for prominent members of the religious community.
-Two multi-region sites on the Tentative List cover parts of Lazio: the Via Appia, and the Via Francigena.
+Three multi-region sites on the Tentative List cover parts of Lazio: the Via Appia, the Via Francigena and the Cultural landscape of the Benedictine settlements in medieval Italy.